KrisRJack/KrisRJack/README.md

       <td>The University of Tennessee Health Science Center</td>
       <td>May 2018</td>
       <td>July 2018</td>
-      <td>• Assisted in the development of an artificially intelligent system that forecasts organ failure in sickle cell patients <br>
+      <td>• Assisted in the development of an AI system that forecasts organ failure in sickle cell patients
-	  • Notifies the nurses hours before the incident occurs
       </td>
     </tr>